jimsteph/ds5w2_project/d5w2project.md

 i <- i[i$Injuries != 0, ]        # keep only events with nonzero injuries
 ```

-The number one cause of death by weather is tornado, with 5630 fatalities during the years recorded.
-This is almost three times the number of fatalities from the next most common event, excessive heat:
+The number one cause of death by weather are _tornados_, with 5630 fatalities during the years recorded.
+This is almost three times the number of fatalities from the next most common event, _excessive heat_:

 ```r
 f <- f[order(-f$Fatalities), ]   # sort in descending order by fatalities